Skip to main content

 • monetization

-• “The second part is only very loosely connected to the rest of the game and more or less an atmospheric advertisement for a game yet to come (and to buy), not more.”
+• “The second part is only very loosely connected to the rest of the game and feels more like an atmospheric advertisement for a game yet to come, rather than a complete experience.”

 Buy The Charnel House Trilogy